Unizy12/resume/content/home/experience.md

     date_start: '2019-08'
     date_end: '2019-09'
     description:
+      Responsibilities include:

         * Established a mathematical model, estimated the total factor productivity (TFP) and related factors of Wuhan.
 Helped researchers understand the impact of technological innovation on Wuhan’s economy from a quantitative perspective.
         * Predicted the potential economic growth of Wuhan and contributed to a theoretical paper about the influence of technology development on the economy.

 design:
   columns: '2'